matheusalb31/Spark-on-Sdumont/README.md

 Note: The required modules may vary depending on the application.

-Specify the correct path to the user home directory on Scratch.
+Specify the correct path to the user's home directory on Scratch.

 ```
-#Path to user home directory.
+#Path to user's home directory.
 USER_HOME=/scratch/PROJECT-NAME/USER-NAME/
 ```